chen23/f5-xc-aws-azure-lab/TERRAGRUNT.md

     azureRegion            = "westus2"
     # this AWS key name must exist in both regions that you want to test
     ssh_key                = "ec2-key-name"
+    # this is the public key used in azure
+    azure_public_key         = "ssh-rsa ...."
 }
 ```
 you should be able to leave the ```terragrunt.hcl``` files in the subdirectories as-is.